 Fellow in Health Policy Research, University of Pennsylvania

-The ambulatory training program experience is centered at the Comprehensive Health Care Center (CHCC) located in the South Bronx, a 20-30 minute commute from Montefiore Medical Center.
-CHCC is located in the 18th Congressional district, the poorest congressional district in the nation, and serves the Morrisania and Mott-Haven sections of the Bronx.
-As in other impoverished and medically underserved areas, this population suffers from excess infant mortality, low birth weight, STDs, cardiovascular disease, pulmonary disease, cancer, HIV disease, and diabetes.
+The ambulatory training program experience is centered at the Comprehensive Health Care Center (CHCC) located in the South Bronx, a 30-minute commute from Montefiore Medical Center.
+CHCC is located in the poorest congressional district in the nation, and serves the Morrisania and Mott-Haven sections of the Bronx.
+As in other impoverished and medically underserved areas, this population suffers from a disproportionate burden of disease and excess mortality.
 Over 95% of patients have incomes below 200% of Federal poverty guidelines, nearly 20% are uninsured and over 60% are covered by Medicaid.

 "As residents at CHCC, we are learning how to diagnose and treat HCV infection in a high-risk population before the liver becomes damaged.
 This is a highlight of our program: we get to practice in an integrated care-delivery system that prioritizes prevention and public health."

 2015-16 Chief Resident